jwmwalrus/felice-n-franz/README.md

 go get -u github.com/jwmwalrus/felice-n-franz
 ```

+The same command can be used for subsequent updates.

 ## Usage

 Assuming `$GOBIN` is in your PATH, open a terminal and execute the following